Amy Johnson

 Flying solo or with her husband, Jim Mollison, she set many long-distance records during the 1930s.
-She flew in the Second World War as a part of the Air Transport Auxiliary and disappeared during a ferry flight.
-The cause of her death has been a subject of discussion over many years.
+In 1933, Katharine Hepburn's character in the film Christopher Strong was inspired by Johnson.
+She flew in the Second World War as a part of the Air Transport Auxiliary.
+Her aircraft crashed into the Thames Estuary: she died after bailing out.
+Because her body was never recovered, the precise cause of her death—drowning, hypothermia or being pulled into a warship's moving propellers, is unknown and has been a subject of discussion since the possibility of friendly fire was raised in 1999.

 Early life

 Born in 1903 in Kingston upon Hull, East Riding of Yorkshire, Amy Johnson was the daughter of Amy Hodge, granddaughter of William Hodge, a Mayor of Hull, and John William Johnson whose family were fish merchants in the firm of Andrew Johnson, Knudtzon and Company.
 She was the eldest of three sisters, the next in age being Irene who was a year younger.

-Johnson was educated at Boulevard Municipal Secondary School (later Kingston High School) and the University of Sheffield, where she graduated with a Bachelor of Arts degree in economics.
+Johnson was educated at Boulevard Municipal Secondary School, later Kingston High School, and the University of Sheffield, where she graduated with a Bachelor of Arts degree in economics.
 She then worked in London as secretary to a solicitor, William Charles Crocker.
 She was introduced to flying as a hobby, gaining an aviator's certificate, No. 8662, on 28 January 1929, and a pilot's "A" licence, No. 1979, on 6 July 1929, both at the London Aeroplane Club under the tutelage of Captain Valentine Baker.
-In that same year, she became the first British woman to obtain a ground engineer's "C" licence.
+In 1929 she became the first British woman to obtain a ground engineer's "C" licence.

-Johnson was a friend and collaborator of Fred Slingsby whose Yorkshire based company, Slingsby Aviation of Kirbymoorside, North Yorkshire, became the UK's most famous glider manufacturer.
+Johnson was a friend and collaborator of Fred Slingsby whose Yorkshire based company, Slingsby Aviation of Kirkbymoorside, North Yorkshire, became the UK's most famous glider manufacturer.
 Slingsby helped found Yorkshire Gliding Club at Sutton Bank and during the 1930s she was an early member and trainee.